zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 In turn, this reveals what the friction of production had previously obscured: the scarcity of judgement over what should be built, shipped, trusted, and maintained.

-It would be tempting to conclude that agentic AI is limited to making procedural judgements and making ptogrammed decisions, but a recent paper complicates things.
+There is, however, a risk of drawing the boundary too neatly.
+If the argument stopped here, it would suggest that agentic AI is merely procedural.
+Reality is much more nuanced and complex than the binary procedural-versus-judgemental after all.

 ## Modeling Tacit Judgement